ShirLicht/Favorite-Links-App/README.md

        (*) To run the client : on the cmd run -  'npm run serve'

-Input tests - no input is inserted and the inserted blank does not already exist in the list Assuming that input is entered correctly

 Input Validation:
      1.Check that no blank\empty input is inserted.
      2.Check that the input (link) that is entered does not already exists in the links list - there will be no duplicates.